jimenezh/BoatVote/README.md

     * User can check off to do item
 * User can see a list of current representatives and their information
 * User can set/receive reminders for starred elections
-* User can upload a profile picture
-    * Alternatively: share picture on social media
+* User can share picture on social media

 Ideas for algorithm:
-* Get nearest polling place
 * Most relevant races
     * Based on # of candidates running
     * When candidates are of different parties
-    * At what level of government they are
+    * At what level/scope of government they are

 **Optional Nice-to-have Stories**